 Interests: biomechanics, cumulative trauma disorders, spinal cord injuries, wheelchairs, multiple sclerosis , carpal tunnel syndrome, shoulder joint, wrist injuries, promoting careers in medical research.

-Michael Boninger, MD is professor and chair in the Department of Physical Medicine & Rehabilitation and the Director of UPMC Rehabilitation Institute.
+Michael Boninger, MD is professor, endowed Physical Medicine & Rehabilitation Chair and the Director of UPMC Rehabilitation Institute.
 He also serves as medical director of Human Engineering Research Laboratories (www.herl.pitt.org) and holds secondary appointments in the Departments of Rehabilitation Sciences and Technology and Bioengineering.

-Dr. Boninger is also the director of the University of Pittsburgh Model Center on Spinal Cord Injury, a National Institute for Disability and Rehabilitation Research Center of Excellence.
+Dr. Boninger is the director of the University of Pittsburgh Model Center on Spinal Cord Injury, a National Institute on Disability, Indepedent Living, and Rehabilitation Research (NIDILRR) Center of Excellence.
+He is world renowned for his research in spinal cord injury, assistive technology and neuroprosthetics and related brain computer interface technology.

-Dr. Boninger has an extensive publication record of over 20 book chapters and 174 published papers spanning 18 years in the areas of spinal cord injury and assistive technology.
-He is the Principal Investigator of the NIH funded Rehabilitation Medicine Scientist Training Program (RMSTP), a $6 million grant providing training funds for clinician researchers across the country, and serves as the president of the Association of Academic Physiatrists.
+Dr. Boninger has an extensive publication record of over 20 book chapters and over 200 published papers in the areas of spinal cord injury and assistive technology.
+He is a member of the advisory board for the Rehabilitation Medicine Scientist Training Program (RMSTP), which provides training funds for clinician researchers across the country, and serves as the president of the Association of Academic Physiatrists.

-He holds 4 US patents, was inducted in the National Spinal Cord Injury Association Hall of Fame in 2006, and has won numerous awards including the 2011 A. Estin Comarr Award from the Academy of Spinal Cord Professionals.
-Dr. Boninger’s students have also won over 45 national awards.
+He holds 4 US patents, was inducted in the National Spinal Cord Injury Association Hall of Fame in 2006, elected to the Institute of Medicine in 2012, and is the recipient of other prestigious awards including the 2011 A. Estin Comarr Award from the Academy of Spinal Cord Professionals and the John Coulter Stanley Awrd from the American Congress of Rehabilitation Medicine.
+Dr. Boninger, sought after as a mentor, has provided guidance to more than 75 students from medical students to post doctoral felllows.

 Physical Medicine & Rehabilitation